dk9480/Book-Review-Platform/README.md

 ## 📌 Notes
 - Sensitive `.env` configuration is not pushed to GitHub
 - Admin routes are protected (role-based access)
-- UI is clean and partially responsive
+- UI is clean and partially responsive.